 Before you change your dog's diet it's important to consult an expert in canine nutrition.
 It's not likely, but GI problems could be a sign of a more serious health condition.
 It's best to seek advice from your vet to ensure there is nothing more serious going on.

-Your veterinarian will also evaluate your pooch to assist you in choosing a diet that will meet all of his nutritional needs.
-While this homemade gentle dog food may be easy on the digestive tract, your vet may recommend adding additional supplements or a multi-vitamin to meet your dog's daily nutritional requirements.
+Your veterinarian will also evaluate your pooch to assist you in choosing a diet that will meet all of your nutritional needs.
+While this homemade gentle dog food may be easy on the digestive tract, your vet may recommend adding additional supplements or a multivitamin to meet your dog's daily nutritional requirements.